AdamBien/aws-agent-core-gateway-lambda-cdk-plain/README.md

-# AWS Agent Core Gateway with Lambda
+# AWS Agent Core Gateway with POJO Lambda

-AWS CDK-based infrastructure provisioning AWS Bedrock Agent Core Gateway integrated with AWS Lambda and Amazon Cognito authentication.
+A serverless remote MCP server that exposes a Lambda POJO via the MCP protocol.

 ## Architecture